griphiam/markphilpot_com/content/2007/199_cherry_blossom_festival.md

 Title: Cherry Blossom Festival
 Date: 2007-04-01 17:26:40
 Tags: imported
-Category:
+Category: photography
 Slug: cherry_blossom_festival

-<p class="dc">This weekend saw the annual explosion of white and pink around the Tidal Basin and National Mall -- blooming of the Cherry Blossoms.
+This weekend saw the annual explosion of white and pink around the Tidal Basin and National Mall -- blooming of the Cherry Blossoms.
 We when down on Friday evening, which was a good plan because it avoided most of the tourists that flock to the city for this weekend.
-I would say it was mostly locals roaming the mall.</p>
+I would say it was mostly locals roaming the mall.

 <div class="g2image_normal"><wpg2id>2079</wpg2id></div>
 It actually a pleasant evening, so it was nice to get around without having to be bundled up.
 I also got a nice sunset shot with the Washington Memorial.